Merge module¶

 TypeError – If either

-is not a valid Group instance.AttributeError – If attribute
+grouporrefgroupis not a valid Group instance.AttributeError – If attribute

-.AttributeError – If attribute
+energydoes not exist in eithergrouporrefgroup.AttributeError – If attribute

-does not exist in eithergroup
+mu_refdoes not exist in eithergrouporrefgroupwhenuse_mu_ref = True.

 Notes